 You probably need to meet with your supervisor to clarify your milestones and timelines, and keep in mind that your research direction will probably change.

-Due to the uncertainty in research and life, you will need to change your milestones and timelines as you gather more data.
+Due to the uncertainty in research and life, you will need to change your milestones and timelines as you progress with your research in graduate school.

 Question #3: What is the next step you can take?